Attorneys ask court to intervene against U.S. over migrant kids' detention conditions

 “There are little kids here who have no one to take care of them, not even a big brother or sister,” one 11-year old boy said.
 “Some kids are only 2 or 3 years old and they have no one to take care of them.”

-Additional reporting by Julio-Cesar Chavez in Clint, Texas; Editing by Julie Marquis and Bill Trott
+Reporting by Julio-Cesar Chavez in Clint, Texas and Kristina Cooke in San Francisco; Additional reporting by Mica Rosenberg; Editing by Julie Marquis and Bill Trott